angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

 :card[Thoughtseize], I see double :card[Daze], :card[Expressive Iteration] and
-some lands, I took a :card[Daze]; I cast :card[Dark Ritual] into :card[Doomsday], now the pile I ended up building was what I like to call the DnT pile, 2x fetches, :card[Thassa's Oracle] and 2 fetchable lands.
+some lands, I took a :card[Daze]; I cast :card[Dark Ritual] into :card[Doomsday], now the pile I ended up building was what I like to call the DnT pile, 2x fetchlands, :card[Thassa's Oracle] and 2 fetchable lands.
 This pile would lose to a second piece of countermagic but it would beat removal, the :card[Daze] I knew about and :card[Wasteland].
 They drew a :card[Force of Will] and we went to play g2.